GIVESocialMovement/sbt-vuefy/README.md

 Requirements
 -------------

-* __[Webpack](https://webpack.js.org/) and [vue-loader](https://github.com/vuejs/vue-loader):__ you'll need to specify the webpack binary location.
-This enables you to choose your own version of Webpack and etc. You can see an example in the folder `test-play-project`.
+* __[Webpack](https://webpack.js.org/) and [vue-loader](https://github.com/vuejs/vue-loader):__ you'll need to specify the webpack binary location and webpack's configuration localtion.
+This enables you to choose your own version of Webpack and your own Webpack's configuration.
+You can see an example in the folder `test-play-project`.
 * __Playframework 2.6:__ This is because GIVE.asia uses Playframework 2.6.
 Anecdotally, I have been told that it doesn't work with Playframework 2.5